 The Cabinet, consisting of senior Ministers presided over by the Prime Minister, is the government’s pre-eminent policy-making body.
 Major policy and legislative proposals are decided by the Cabinet.
 The Prime Minister selects Ministers for Cabinet positions.

 Ministers are selected by the Prime Minister.
-There are currently 30 Ministers.
-The maximum number can be increased by legislation.
+Legislation currently allows for up to 30 Ministers.
 About 19 or so senior Ministers administer the major departments and are, usually, members of Cabinet.
 Other Ministers are responsible for particular areas of administration within a major department, or may be in charge of a small department.
 Ministers are appointed from both Houses of Parliament, although most (about two thirds) are Members of the House of Representatives.

-Up to 12 Members and Senators are appointed by the Prime Minister as Parliamentary Secretaries to assist or represent Ministers in their administrative responsibilities.
+Up to 12 Members and Senators are appointed by the Prime Minister as Parliamentary Secretaries (also referred to as Assistant Ministers) to assist or represent Ministers in their administrative responsibilities.

 The role of the Governor-General

 The Governor-General performs the ceremonial functions of head of state on behalf of the Queen.
 While Executive Government powers are exercised by the Governor-General or in his or her name, such actions are carried out as advised by the Prime Minister and Ministers.

 - Appoints and dismisses Ministers to administer the public service departments and agencies

 - Appoints judges (the dismissal of judges can only be initiated by the Parliament)